nikhilkalhan92/Project-4---Full-Stack/README.md

 # 8 Acknowledgments

-My Mentor Marcel thank you for the advice/meetings and endless questions
+My Mentor Marcel thank you for the advice/meetings and answering my endless questions.

-Shout out to my friend Jayden
+Shout out to my friend Jayden Maddison.